Updated: Jun 15, 2021

 Once I made the decision on deciding to freeze my eggs, I contacted my insurance provider.
 This is the big kahuna as I had no idea what would be covered and what would not.
 For many insurance providers, they wont cover egg freezing.
 They will cover IVF (which is essentially the same thing) but only if you have been trying to get pregnant with no such luck.
 Egg freezing can run you anywhere from $10-$20,000 and don't forget about the medications which can run you $3-$5,000 because many providers do not cover them.
 This is also PER cycle unless you have some sort of deal with the fertility center.
 Cost also plays a role in where you live.
 I have heard from friends who got it done in New York that it cost $12,000 and in LA, $15,000.
 Also the annual storage cost was different in each location.

 I got lucky, because my insurance through work is pretty good and covers a majority of the process.
-I know I still will have to pay out of pocket for the cryopreservation process and the annual storage fee, but I ended up paying about $1000 out of pocket since I hit my deductible.
+I know I still will have to pay out of pocket for the annual storage fee, but I ended up paying about $1000 out of pocket since I hit my deductible.
 But I am telling you for your own sanity, PLEASE find out before you begin what is and isn't covered.
 I went through a stressful 48 hours being told my medications were covered and then they weren't and then they were.
 So to save yourself from that, do a bunch of research and ask a lot of questions.

 Now on to the process itself.
 Before anything begins, you have to go in for your baseline to see where you are and when to begin.
 Because I was on birth control leading up to this, the doctor kept me on it until I began the hormones.
 She also wanted to see how my uterus was looking and where I was starting.
 This was on Wednesday and I would begin my treatment on Saturday.